everx-labs/TonNfcClientAndroid/README.md

 Let's suppose you have an Android project.
 To use TonNfcClientAndroid library in your project you must go through the following steps.

+0. Add it in your root build.gradle at the end of repositories

+0. Add the dependency

+0. You must take care of AndroidManifest.xml.
+It must contain some stuff related to NFC.
+You must add the following snippets.

+For this to work you must have an appropriate nfc_tech_filter.xml file in your xml subfolder.

     print 'Hello, World!'